AMWA-TV/is-12/docs/Sending commands.md

 }
 ```

-Example response for retrieving the classId (1p1) on any ncaObject using the generic get method (1m1).
+Example response for retrieving the classId (1p1) on any ncObject using the generic get method (1m1).

 ```json
 {